 If you’re looking to treat mum to the finer things in life, you can’t go past a private luxury cruise on the Sydney Harbour with a picnic lunch.
 Sydney Luxury Cruise runs a one-hour sightseeing cruise aboard 28-foot luxury vessel, the MV Bel.
 Enjoy a bottle of sparkling wine upon embarking at Circular Quay, before meandering the harbour on your cruise, followed by a two-and-a-half-hour picnic at Lavender Bay, organised by picnic extraordinares, Graze and Gaze, complete with picnic table, flowers, a table throw and personalised message board.
 Stay cosy with luxury cushions and soft rug, and music of your choice.
 Loving life!

-If your mum is the foodie type, take her to visit our neighbours at Sydney Seafood School at the largest fish market in the Sourthern Hemisphere, Sydney Fish Market.
+If your mum is the foodie type, take her to visit our neighbours at Sydney Seafood School at the largest fish market in the Southern Hemisphere, Sydney Fish Market.
 Here you can choose from a range of different cooking classes and workshops to create dishes like black pepper crab, Malaysian laksa, gnocchi and more!
 Enjoy welcome drinks and canapes before viewing a live cooking demonstration, then it’s over to you to give the dish a try before savouring your own creation in the dining room over a glass of wine or beer.
 And even if seafood isn’t part of your preferred palate, Sydney is home to an impressive range of the best waterfront dining spots and drinking venues with a view .
 From fancy venues set atop a wharf to sophisticated fine dining overlooking the harbour, this city delivers unforgettable experiences, just walking distance from our hotel.

 And a bonus idea…. escape the everyday and stay

 Turn your Mother’s Day experience into an overnight getaway with a stay at Aiden Darling Harbour.
 Buy mum a gift voucher so she can redeem it for a time of her choosing.
 And maybe she’ll even take you with her?
 Or you can book her in for the Mother’s Day weekend.
 Keep it short and sweet with our Bed & Breakfast package with overnight accommodation and breakfast in our Wayfarers Bar & Café.
-Or stay longer and be rewarded with our “Two Nights Or More” package with 15% off accommodation, from $211 per night.
+Or stay longer and be rewarded with our “Three Nights Or More” package with 10% off accommodation, from $194 per night.
 Book now.